 Overdraft protection programs are another option if there are insufficient funds to cover checks.
 Bank customers who have overdraft protection can write checks for bills even if the funds are not available in their checking account.
 However, banks typically charge costly overdraft fees each time a checks bounce—at least $25 per overdraft charge.

 An emergency payday loan is another way consumers can handle unexpected bills between paychecks.
 With a payday advance, the funds are deposited into the borrower’s checking account overnight.
-Many payday lenders offer quick approval with no credit check required.
+Many payday lenders offer quick approval.
 If the loan is not paid back by the next payday, the borrower’s costs can increase from the initial finance charge.
 Payday lenders are upfront with the fees associated with a loan, so there are no hidden surprises.

 The fees associated with a payday loan are preferable to the late fees customers would incur by failing to make monthly credit card, utility or car loan payments.
 In addition to having to pay late payment charges of approximately $35 per credit card bill, customers also face expensive reconnection fees for utility payments.
 Moreover, late credit card and car loan payments are reflected on credit histories for years.
 Missed payments can also lead to higher interest rates on credit cards.